Food City Interview Questions

 Possible Answers are

-• Say you feel you have strong communication skills which will allow you to work well with customers.
+• Say you feel you have strong communication skills, which will allow you to work well with customers.

-• Mention you would be proud to represent Food City due to the great food selections, the fresh produce, and the service.
+• Mention that you would be proud to represent Food City due to the great food selections, the fresh produce, and the service.

 • State you would like a job that keeps you active.